LudovicaMosillo/ludovicamosillo.github.io/_pages/about.md

 Welcome! <br>

-I am a sixth-year Ph.D.
-Finance candidate at the Kellogg School of Management at Northwestern University.
-I am on the 2025/2026 academic job market.
+I am a sixth-year Ph.D. candidate in Economics at Northwestern University.

-My research is broadly within financial economics and macroeconomics with a focus on topics in macro-finance, asset pricing, and firm dynamics.
+My research focuses on development economics and energy economics, with particular interest in how resource scarcity and energy access affect economic inequality in developing countries.

+I am on the 2025/2026 job market.

 [Download CV (PDF)](/files/cv.pdf){: .btn--generalbutton target="_blank"}